Super Mario Bros. movie release date and cast announced and it stars... Chris Pratt as Mario?

 Don't worry, legendary Mario voice actor Charles Martinet is going to be a part of this movie, as Nintendo assured fans he's been cast to voice several cameos.

 There's no Super Mario Bros.
-2022 trailer ready.
-Nintendo says it's going to be some time before we get our first glimpse of the animated reboot of the poorly reviewed 1993 adventure comedy film cult classic.
+2022 trailer ready to show off right now, however, and Nintendo says it's going to be some time before we get our first glimpse of the animated reboot of the poorly reviewed 1993 adventure comedy film cult classic.